Developing Applications in React Native: A Universal Soldier

 By 2018, any speculations on the mobile application role in business have grown stale.
 The key point now is choosing the technology and the developers to implement the projects.

-We have already told about 5 Reasons for Using React Native for Mobile App Development.
 Today you will learn where it is reasonable to use React Native and what cases are more appropriate for the native app development.

 Future of React Native

 - React Native (RN) emerged as a parallel project within the Facebook work on React.js;

 - RN was officially released in May 2015;